ejirocodes/cvg/solution.md

 #### Premium calculation

 - The `premium` value will not be calculated until the required values (age, rate) are passed in

+#### Test coverage

+- I chose Vitest [Vitest](https://vitest.dev) bacause it is blazing fast and it has similar, performant and works perfectly with Vite.
+I wrote test for the most important business logic of the app, the premium calculation feature.

 #### TypeScript support